2012 Ports of Los Angeles and Long Beach strike

 In 2012, members of the International Longshore and Warehouse Union were locked out by the employers at the ports of Los Angeles and Long Beach in the U.S. state of California.
 This was due to issues over labor contract negotiations between port employers and the ILWU's Local 63 Office and Clerical Unit (OCU), which represents about 800 clerical workers at the ports.
 In 2010, the existing labor contract with the OCU expired, and the union and employers disagreed on the terms of a new contract.
 The main issue regarded job security, with the union accusing the employers of excessive outsourcing and the employers countering that the union was featherbedding.
 Negotiations would continue for over 2 years.

 On November 27, about 70 OCU members went on strike, with the number of strikers expanding over the following days.
 About 10,000 longshoremen at the ports, also ILWU members, honored the strike action and refused to cross the picket lines, shutting down over half of the terminals at the ports.
 Some estimates claim that the strike was causing approximately $1 billion per day in losses, though this figure has been debated.
 The strike ended on December 4, with both sides agreeing to a tentative labor contract.
 While this contract was ultimately rejected by the union in February 2013, the union accepted a different contract later that same month.
-Since international shipping is the most profitable business in human history and the shipping companies are all foreign owned this victory for the longshore union was also a victory for America as all the wages received by Longshoreman are spent locally and their dollars stay in this country instead of going to China.